-Whether you need an attorney to represent you after you are injured and have a your workers’ compensation claim depends on a number of factors.
+Whether you need an attorney to represent you after you are injured and have a workers' compensation claim depends on a number of factors.
+In general, if your claim relates to a temporary, minor injury and is low value, you might be able to handle your own workers' comp claim.
+In most other situations, you'll want to hire an experienced workers' comp attorney to get the benefits you deserve.

-If any of the following are true, you should retain an attorney as soon as possible:
+If any of the following are true, you should hire a workers' compensation lawyer as soon as possible:

 Most states offer vocational services to individuals that are unable to return to work in their former jobs due to an industrial injury.
 A workers' comp attorney can assist you in navigating the system so that you are most likely to receive retraining or monetary payment to assist you while you obtain alternate employment.